NCIP/gdc-docs/docs/Data_Transfer_Tool/Users_Guide/Accessing_Built-in_Help.md

                         The number of chunks after which to flush state file.
                         A lower save interval will result in more frequent printout but lower performance.
-  --no-related-files    Do not download related files.
+  --no-verify           Perform insecure SSL connection and transfer --no-related-files    Do not download related files.
   --no-annotations      Do not download annotations.
+  --no-auto-retry       Ask before retrying to download a file --retry-amount RETRY_AMOUNT
+                        Number of times to retry a download --wait-time WAIT_TIME
-  -u, --udt             Use the UDT protocol.
-Better for WAN connections -m MANIFEST, --manifest MANIFEST
+                        Amount of seconds to wait before retrying -u, --udt             Use the UDT protocol.
+  -m MANIFEST, --manifest MANIFEST
                         GDC download manifest file
 ```